Class of 2021

-Hind’s primary interests lie in the fields of computer science, political science and mathematics.
-During the summer of 2016, she participated in the Yale Young Global Scholars Program which helped her better understand the role of technology in modern terrorism and the ways in which cybersecurity can be used as a tool for defense and counterterrorism.
-After returning home, she built a partnership with the Moroccan Association Marcaine des Victimes du Terrorisme to introduce activities in Moroccan schools that would raise awareness about the dangers of technology and terrorist networks.
+Hind’s primary interest lies at the intersection of computer science and industrial design.
+During the summer of 2016, she participated in the Yale Young Global Scholars Program, which helped her better understand the role of technology in modern terrorism and the ways in which cybersecurity can be used as a tool for defense and counterterrorism.
+After returning home to Morocco, she built a partnership with the Association Marcaine des Victimes du Terrorisme.

 At the African Leadership Academy, Hind was involved in the International Relations Council and was eventually chosen as the chairperson of the African Commission on Science and Technology at Model African Union.